jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 TorchMetrics provides specific feedback for taking your presentation skills to the next level.
-I put together a team to build the second and third versions of the customer facing web app.
+I put together a team to build the second and third versions of their customer facing web app.

 ### CloudHealth by VMWare ~ 2018–2019